 Types of Property Management

-- Residential properties – single-family homes, multi-family homes, apartments, vacation rentals, condos/townhomes
+- Residential property management of single-family homes, multifamily homes, apartments, vacation rentals, condos, and townhomes

-- Special-purpose properties – churches, hospitals, theaters, schools
+- Special-purpose property management of churches, hospitals, theaters, and schools

-When searching for a qualified property manager, it’s important to note that most property managers only specialize in one type of property.
-If you have a diverse portfolio, make sure to use a manager with experience that matches your needs.
+Pro tip: Most property managers specialize in one type of property.
+If you have a diverse or unique portfolio, make sure you hire a manager with experience that matches your needs.

-1. Finding New Tenants and Handling Tenant Turnover
+1. Securing New Tenants and Handling Tenant Turnover

 - Inspecting the property at the end of the lease